 So, the real question the morning after the big red carpet is this: who was your best and worst dressed actor/actress?
 My favorite was Mila Kunis.
 She looked absolutely breathtaking in pale purple lace!

 While we watched, talked, and judged Hollywood's finest from head to toe, we did the exact opposite of what they've done for the past two months -- feasted!

 We helped ourselves to platefuls of sweet and savory morsels from a film-themed buffet.
 (So I don't make this post even longer, I'll show you the rest of the spread, including a few quick appetizer recipes, tomorrow.)
 The first themed treat that I thought of when the list of nominees was announced -- black and white cookies for Black Swan.
 This was definitely the most obvious choice, but these tender cookies are bakery favorites especially in New York for a reason.
 What makes them really unique is the addition of lemon juice to the icings, giving the super sweet dual toppings a slightly tangy flavor.
-They were really fun and hands-on to make, and put me in a particularly artsy mood.
+They were really fun and hands-on to make.

 The cookies were both eye-catching and lip-smacking good!
 The extra work that went into icing the cookies and making sure the borders were juuuuuuuuuuust right (good job for a perfectionist, no?) was totally worth it when I saw how they stood out on the buffet... and how much everyone enjoyed them.
 More on the food tomorrow.
 Until then, pass the time by whipping up a batch of these :)

 (Adapted from Martha Stewart's Baking Handbook)

 A few notes: Resist the temptation to make the icing too thin.
 It should be relatively thick, or else you'll get serious drippage after coating the cookies.
 Sure, they'll taste just as good, but if you're going for aesthetics, they won't look quite as nice.